How can I set realistic fitness goals?

 Weeks One and Two

 At the beginning, aim to add a few minutes to your current level of activity.
-For example, add 10-15 minutes of physical activity to your daily routine over the next two weeks (you could take a walk during school or work lunch hour, take the dog for a walk or go for a walk with your boyfriend or girlfriend).
+For example, add 10-15 minutes of physical activity to your daily routine over the next two weeks (you could take a walk during school or work lunch hour, take the dog for a walk or go for a walk with a friend).

 Weeks Three and Four